jpace121/pyCalcTension/README.md

 Code written to analyze some measured position data.

-This was originally written to analze some lab data for a class.
+This was originally written to analyze some lab data for a class.

+**TODO:**

+* Make analysis actually work.